sfadriaan/sfadriaan.github.io/reference/omnistudio/omnistudio-datatable-events.rst

 * ``rowclick``
 * ``delete``

-as available when a user interacts with the datatable component in a flexcard.
+as available when a user interacts with the datatable component in a Flexcard.

 .. figure:: /images/omnistudio-datatable-event-examples.gif